fivequarters/fusebit.io/src/_blog/_posts/node-testing-comes-to-core.md

 });
 ```

-It’s fairly straightforward to understand, but here’s a quick outline of the different parameters.
+For the function, it’s fairly straightforward to understand, but here’s a quick outline of the different parameters.